c-goenka/board-wizard/README.md

 Board Wizard is an AI-powered board game companion that helps players quickly find and understand rules without flipping through lengthy manuals.
 By selecting a game, users can ask questions about its rules, and Board Wizard retrieves relevant answers from official rulebooks using a Retrieval-Augmented Generation (RAG) model.

-You can access the web application at https://boardwizard.streamlit.app!

 ![board-wizard-screenshot](https://github.com/user-attachments/assets/41eae8d6-a35a-47d8-b2b4-14ca5173aa9d)